 Isn’t all humanity mindless?

-I am not big man.
-I have a name.
+I ain’t a big man.
+I’ve got a name.

 What’s your duty-timings?

-Anyway, do others like you fight with each other?
+Anyway, do others as you fight with each other?

 No, we do it with togetherness.
-We have defined our area and scope of work.
+We’ve defined our area and scope of work.

-I hope leaders of the country learn from you.
+I hope the leaders of the country learn from you.

-I am not rich.
-I have a name.
+I ain’t rich.
+I’ve got a name.
 What is yours?

 My name is Agastya.